japila-books/apache-spark-internals/docs/SparkContext.md

 addSparkListener(listener: SparkListenerInterface): Unit
 ----

-You can register a custom xref:ROOT:SparkListener.adoc#SparkListenerInterface[SparkListenerInterface] using `addSparkListener` method
+You can register a custom ROOT:SparkListener.md#SparkListenerInterface[SparkListenerInterface] using `addSparkListener` method

-NOTE: You can also register custom listeners using xref:ROOT:configuration-properties.adoc#spark.extraListeners[spark.extraListeners] configuration property.
+NOTE: You can also register custom listeners using ROOT:configuration-properties.md#spark.extraListeners[spark.extraListeners] configuration property.

 == [[custom-schedulers]] Custom SchedulerBackend, TaskScheduler and DAGScheduler